Momro/DI-Path/filesharing.md

 - Good replacement for Google drive / one drive/Dropbox
 - self-hosted and managed service
 - how do you edit files on mobile device?

+## app
+- nextcloud app
+- for editing files: requires additional plug in/addon/docker, like onlyoffice or collabora (has separate app)

 ### nextcloud self-hosted